hwanggu-corgi/hwanggu-log/update.md

 3. Corgi working on learning Vue.js♥♥ #12
     - Corgi learning about how vue.js works♥♥ #11
-        - Corgi learning about `Child-Parent Communication with events`♥♥ #2
+        - Corgi completed learning about `Child-Parent Communication with events`♥♥
         - Corgi completed learning about `Component props`♥♥
         - Corgi completed learning about `Your first component`♥♥
         - Corgi completed learning about `amazing v-model`♥♥